resucutie/beyond-software-list/index.md

 - [fuckfuckadblock](https://github.com/bogachenko/fuckfuckadblock) - Collection of filters for blocking mining, pop-ups and anti-adblock bypass.
 - [iploggerfilter](https://github.com/piperun/iploggerfilter) - Filters for websites whose only purpose is to log IP addresses
 - [Web Annoyances Ultralist](https://github.com/yourduskquibbles/webannoyances) - Removes annoying elements from webpages that worseners the user experience
-- [Does uBO Bypass YouTube's anti-adblock?](https://drhyperion451.github.io/doeds-uBO-bypass-yt/) :c-web: - Checks if uBlock filters are bypassing YouTube anti-adblocker
+- [Does uBO Bypass YouTube's anti-adblock?](https://drhyperion451.github.io/does-uBO-bypass-yt/) :c-web: - Checks if uBlock filters are bypassing YouTube anti-adblocker
-###### NO-PARAGRAPH

 [AdAway](https://adaway.org/) :c-android: - Ad blocker for Android that uses hosts files and can either be used with or without root
 [PowerTunnel](https://github.com/krlvm/PowerTunnel) :c-pc: :c-android: - Desktop and Android extensible proxy server.
 Includes adblocking and anti-censorship tool